 Lastly, there are a couple solutions that will check your pages to make some of these things automatic.
 The oldest one is the Photon feature of the Jetpack plugin.
 Jetpack now labels it “Image Performance”, but it does the same thing it always has.
 It hooks into all of the functions mentioned above, and will return an exact match, instead of just the next closest size.
 It will also look at the height and width parameters on the image elements and make sure your images are no larger than what the theme/plugin says they should be.

 Now, if you’re going to use Photon, be sure that you check your pages thoroughly for wrong-sized images and decent image quality.
 Photon has some old bugs that can cause some very weird results.
 It also re-compresses nearly every image on your site, even if they don’t need to be resized at all.

 The solution I do recommend is called ExactDN.
 I built ExactDN on the foundation of Photon and fixed all known bugs.
 Plus it has some extra goodies like JS/CSS minification and Gzip compression.
 ExactDN also looks for gaps in the responsive images markup and fills those to make sure no device is left behind.
-However, neither Jetpack nor ExactDN can solve your image resizing woes if you are using plugins/themes that don’t leave any clues to follow.
+As an extra measure, ExactDN has a lazy loader (as of early 2019) that can solve your image resizing woes if you are using plugins/themes that don’t leave any clues to follow.

 More Speed for Your Images

 There are two other benefits to these last two solutions.
 First, you get a CDN bundled in for fast image delivery via a global network of servers.
 Second, the CDN system compresses all images viewed by your visitors.
 The CDN does all of this while leaving your local images untouched.
 ExactDN also features intelligent lossy compression instead of the faster/cheaper method used by Photon.